refoxyk/PET_API_project/README.md

 # PET_API_project
-This is my pet project witch contain server side on Flask(Python) and client side on Android studio (Kotlin)
+This is my pet project, which contains a server side on Flask (Python) and a client side on Android Studio (Kotlin).